 Sleep.
 It’s normal for your child to be unable to sleep or be irritable if he or she has the flu.
 A child who has congestion will sleep best with his or her head and upper body raised up.
 Or you can raise the head of the bed frame on a 6-inch block.

 Cough.
 Coughing is a normal part of the flu.
 You can use a cool mist humidifier at the bedside.
 Don’t give over-the-counter cough and cold medicines to children younger than 6 years of age, unless the healthcare provider tells you to do so.
 These medicines don’t help ease symptoms.
 And they can cause serious side effects, especially in babies younger than 2 years of age.
 Don’t allow anyone to smoke around your child.
 Smoke can make the cough worse.

 Nasal congestion.
 Use a rubber bulb syringe to suction the nose of a baby.
 You may put 2 to 3 drops of saltwater (saline) nose drops in each nostril before suctioning.
 This will help remove secretions.
 You can buy saline nose drops without a prescription.
 You can make the drops yourself by adding 1/4 teaspoon table salt to 1 cup of water.

 Fever.
 Use acetaminophen to control pain, unless another medicine was prescribed.
 In infants older than 6 months of age, you may use ibuprofen instead of acetaminophen.
 If your child has chronic liver or kidney disease, talk with your child’s provider before using these medicines.
-Also talk with the provider if your child has ever had a stomach ulcer or GI bleeding.
-Don’t give aspirin to anyone under 18 years of age who is ill with a fever.
+Also talk with the provider if your child has ever had a stomach ulcer or GI (gastrointestinal) bleeding.
+Don’t give aspirin to anyone younger than 18 years old who is ill with a fever.
 It may cause severe liver damage.